I've enjoyed being your State Rep since 2024 and would like to sign up for another term in Concord.

 I’m a Manchester homeowner, an Iraq War veteran, and a small business owner (a lawyer).
 I have served in municipal government previously.
-I am currently an alternate on the Manchester Heritage Commission, was on Manchester’s Personnel Appeals Board from 2022-2023, and from 2007-2010 I was on a town finance committee in Massachusetts.
+I was an alternate on the Manchester Heritage Commission and served on the Personnel Appeals Board, and from 2007-2010 I was on a town finance committee in Massachusetts.

 My ties to the city go back many years, even before I lived here.
 From 2008-2014 I was in NH Army National Guard units based in Manchester’s Canal Street armory (first the 3643rd Brigade Support Battalion, and then the 372nd Signal Company after I got a promotion).
 From 2010-2011 I deployed to Kuwait and Iraq in support of Operation New Dawn.
 I could have had a safer assignment in Kuwait, where most of my unit went, but I volunteered to go with another unit to serve on a gun truck escorting convoys into Iraq instead.
 Having spent a lot of time here for National Guard duties, I knew Manchester was a great place to live and that’s why I chose it when it was time to buy a home.

-Among other issues, I want to protect access to reproductive health care, ensure Manchester receives our fair share of state education funding so that we can have the schools Manchester's kids deserve, and work on finding solutions to homelessness, housing affordability, and addiction.
+Among other issues, I want to protect access to health care for everyone, ensure Manchester receives our fair share of state education funding so that we can have the schools Manchester's kids deserve, and work on finding solutions to homelessness, housing affordability, and addiction.
 I will work hard to represent ALL of Ward 7, regardless of political affiliation, gender, race, religion, etc.

 Use of photo in military uniform does not imply endorsement by Department of Defense, U.S. Army, New Hampshire National Guard, or related entities.

-I am pro-choice and would support the introduction of state laws to protect reproductive freedom--abortion, IVF, and other reproductive health care.
+I am pro-choice and support the introduction of state laws to protect reproductive freedom--abortion, IVF, and other reproductive health care.
 These are medical choices that should be made by the people affected by them in consultation with their doctor, not by politicians.
 As a lawyer, I find it extremely concerning that the Supreme Court chose to overturn 50 years of settled law to take away the right to choose, and I have to ask what other rights we think we have that politicians may soon be able to take away.
-The Dobbs decision was not just about reproductive freedom--it unleashed the government to attack freedom anywhere and any time that a court can be convinced that the state's rights are more important than your rights.
-I would also look for other opportunities to change or clarify state law to protect other constitutional rights that runaway judges may otherwise take away in the future, such as birth control or interracial marriage.

-I want to ensure Manchester's schools have the resources that our students and teachers need in order to succeed.
+Unlike many Manchester legislators who voted to arbitrarily cut $10 million in state funding from our schools, I want to ensure Manchester's schools have the resources that our students and teachers need in order to succeed.
 Current state law allows the legislature to underfund our schools and give more money to richer districts.
 Despite a requirement in the state constitution to provide all kids an adequate education, and a court order finding that state aid to lower-income districts such as Manchester was not meeting that requirement, the current legislature has decided not to guarantee adequate state education funding to all schools.
 Our schools are underfunded and our property taxes are higher than they should be because our district does not get its fair share, while richer districts get more.
 I support raising the base adequacy aid amount, by law, to the $7,356 per student that is currently required to provide an adequate education, and adjusting it appropriately for inflation in the future.
+And restoring the $10 million that my colleagues took from us.

 No, I am not related to Ward 3 Alderman Pat Long, but we were once in an Ink Link article together, along with his sister Patricia and a cat named Pat Long, as a fundraiser for the Manchester Animal Shelter.
 Here's all of us together!